Train Trip from Irkutsk to Ulan-Ude

 Bunk above Jeff

 Soon we leave Irkutsk behind and start to climb the Primorsky Mountains, once again entering the boundless Taiga forest.
 In the distance the snow covered Sayan mountains that separate Russia from Mongolia can be seen.
 The train winds around the hills and rivers past KM5255 and Lake Baikal comes into view.
-The scenery is spectacular but the train windows are dirty.
-Often they are cleaned before depature but not this time.
+The scenery is spectacular, but the train windows are dirty.
+Often, they are cleaned before departure but not this time.

 Lake Baikal and Sayan Mountains